vuejs/test-utils/README.md

 - ❌ - not yet implemented
 - ⚰️ - will not be implemented (if you have a compelling use case, please open an issue)

-Q: Where is `shallowMount`?
+- Q: Where is `shallowMount`?
-A: Still figuring out how to best implement it.
+- A: Coming soon.
 There is an issue and a PR open.

 ### Mounting Options